rkhosla/testrepo/README.md

 # Repository Readme

 This is the README file for a sample project!
 In the above line, one hashtag makes the text bigger, and as you keep adding hashtags, the text keeps getting smaller and smaller.
-If you want text here as in a paragraph, just type.
+If you want text here as in a paragraph, just start typing.

 This project has the following functionality: